PhantomGamesDevelopment/TWM2/README.md

 * Addressed the bug with Vardison 2.0 that made his Shadow Rift invincible
 * Removed two un-used game objects that were never completed, the Medal Seal and the UAV Control Panel
 * Removed a few erraneous exec calls to non-existent files in the mod load script
+* Fixed a bug when users reached an EXP value over 1,000,000 that would cause all of the EXP to be processed additionally from 1,000,000
+  * For example, let's say I was 900,001 and gained 100,000 EXP, I would be placed at 1,100,000 instead of the correct value of 1,000,001
 * Depricated the F2 Inventory Screen (Nobody ever used this)
 * Fixed a few bugs in the F2 Menu
   * Incorrect links